 Who We Are

-Click below to view our Annual Report
+Click below to view our Recent Annual Report

 Girl Scout Statements: faith-based, social and political issues

+The Girl Scout Movement is a secular, values-based organization founded on democratic principles, including freedom of religion.
+We believe faith is a private matter for girls and their families to address.
 The Girl Scout organization does not endorse or promote any particular philosophy or religious belief and allows flexibility when girls say the Girl Scout Promise.

 The Girl Scout organization, including local councils, does NOT take a position on abortion or birth control.
 Our membership is a cross-section of America with regard to opinions on religious and social issues and practices.
 We believe these matters are best decided by girls and their families.